neoforged/Documentation/docs/concepts/events.md

 - `TextureStitchEvent`

 :::warning
-Most of these events will be moved to `NeoForge.EVENT_BUS` eventually.
+Most of these events are planned to be moved to the main event bus in a future version.
 :::

 [modbus]: #event-buses